stuffedwombat/stuffedwombat.github.io/design_terms.md

 <br><br><br>

 **Hoperation**<br><br>
 A hard, self-imposed challenge made with available game objects.
-Players committ to completing it, hoping that the developers have anticipated this and that their voluntary efforts will be acknowledged.
+Players commit to completing it, hoping that the developers have anticipated this and that their voluntary efforts will be acknowledged.
 <br><br>*I went on this insane hoperation where I only walked backwards and i found a secret ending!
 The developers love me!*
 <br><br><br>